MichaelXF/js-confuser/docs/TamperProtection.md

 ### Custom Implementation

-You can provide a custom implementation for `lock.tamperProtection` to control which functions get changed.
+You can provide a custom implementation for `lock.tamperProtection` to control which functions get the native function check.

 ```js
 {